Shreya-gupta28/Netflix-Data-Analysis/README.md

 # Netflix-Data-Analysis
 This project employs Tableau to explore and visualize Netflix's streaming data.
 It involves data extraction, transformation, and loading (ETL) processes to analyze user preferences, content trends, and viewer engagement.
+By creating interactive dashboards, this project aims to provide actionable insights for content recommendations, audience segmentation, and decision-making to enhance the overall Netflix streaming experience.